p113-io/strapi_tools./README.md

 The script:
   * set the node version to the adequate value
-  * parse the package.json file to get the current trapi version
+  * parse the package.json file to get the current Strapi version
   * check if parameter is used, and if not ask for one
-  * replace in package.json the trapi version with the new version
+  * replace in package.json the Strapi version with the new version
   * execute build.sh to rebuild the admin templates

 The script can be used differently: